 5 Popular Japanese Sweets with “Anko” Red Bean Paste

 Beans are a crucial ingredient in Japanese cuisine.
-For example, the 2 seasonings that represent Japan, miso, and soy sauce are made from soybeans, while in Wagashi, “Anko (餡子)“, or sweetened Azuki red bean paste, is an indispensable part.
+For example, the 2 seasonings that represent Japan, miso and Shoyu, or soy sauce, are made from soybeans.

-The sweet red bean paste, Anko is roughly divided into two types; the smooth one called “Koshian (こしあん)” and the chunky, coarse one called “Tsubuan (つぶあん)”, and both are often used in confections in Japan.
+The sweet red bean paste Anko is roughly divided into two types; one is called “Koshian (こしあん)” with a smooth texture, while the other is a chunky coarse paste called “Tsubuan (つぶあん)”.

-In fact, there are many varieties of Wagashi confections made with Anko bean paste, out of which today I will introduce 5 most beloved ones for those who have never tried the sweet red bean paste.
+There are many varieties of Wagashi confections made with Anko, out of which today I will introduce 5 most loved sweets for those who have never tried the bean paste.

 First, Yokan (羊羹) is a traditional Japanese sweet made by solidifying smooth Anko red bean paste with agar or “Kanten (寒天)”.

 There are 4 major types of Yokan, and the most common variety is “Neri Yokan (練り羊羹)”.

 Neri Yokan has a texture like firm tofu featuring a gentle, refined sweetness from Anko.

 Dorayaki (どら焼き) is a traditional Japanese confection known as Doraemon’s yummy buns.

 It is made from Anko paste sandwiched between 2 round baked pancakes.
 Since the dough of this cake contains honey, it holds moderate moisture.

 Oshiruko (おしるこ) is a traditional Japanese soup made from Azuki red beans simmered in water, sweetened with sugar.